web-platform-tests/rfcs/rfcs/remote_channel.md

 the transition may even be seamless.

 testdriver integration is possible.
-For example we could add `RemoteContext.testdriver.click` to execute a click in the remote context (and similarly for the remainder of the testdriver API). testdriver in this case would identify the target window by looking for a window with the appropriate `uuid` parameter in its `location.href`.
+For example we could add `RemoteContext.testdriver.set_permission(params)` to execute a `set_permission` command in the remote context (and similarly for the remainder of the testdriver API).
+This would desugar to `testdriver.set_permission(params, uuid)` and testdriver would be update to identify the target window from the `uuid` parameter in its `location.href`.

 ## Risks